isabella232/mobile-services.pt-BR/help/ios/messaging-main/messaging/messaging.md

 ---
-description: Estas informações ajudam a usar as mensagens nos aplicativos iOS.
+description: Estas informações ajudam a usar as mensagens no aplicativo nos aplicativos iOS.
-seo-description: Estas informações ajudam a usar as mensagens nos aplicativos iOS.
+seo-description: Estas informações ajudam a usar as mensagens no aplicativo nos aplicativos iOS.
 seo-title: Mensagens no aplicativo
 solution: Experience Cloud,Analytics
 title: Mensagens no aplicativo
-topic: Desenvolvedor e implementação
+topic: Developer and implementation
 uuid: 21fa6a94-bb7f-4c78-843b-a50f1974db22
-translation-type: ht
+translation-type: tm+mt
-source-git-commit: e481b046769c3010c41e1e17c235af22fc762b7e
+source-git-commit: ae16f224eeaeefa29b2e1479270a72694c79aaa0
+workflow-type: tm+mt
+source-wordcount: '420'
+ht-degree: 55%

 ---

 # Mensagens no aplicativo {#in-app-messaging}

-Estas informações ajudam a usar as mensagens nos aplicativos iOS.
+Estas informações ajudam a usar as mensagens no aplicativo nos aplicativos iOS.

-Para usar as mensagens no aplicativo, você **deve** ter o SDK versão 4.2 ou posterior.
+To use in-app messaging, you **must** have SDK version 4.2 or later.

 Algumas informações para lembrar:

-* As mensagens e as regras que definem quando as mensagens são exibidas são criadas nos Adobe Mobile Services.
-Para obter mais informações, consulte [Criar uma mensagem no aplicativo](/help/using/in-app-messaging/t-in-app-message/t-in-app-message.md).
+* As mensagens e as regras que definem quando as mensagens são exibidas são criadas no Adobe Mobile Services.
+For more information, see [Create an in-app message](/help/using/in-app-messaging/t-in-app-message/t-in-app-message.md).
 * As atualizações descritas nesta seção devem ser feitas no SDK para exibir mensagens no aplicativo.

    >[!TIP]